A. L. Zissu: Nazi persecution

-Zissu and his family lived in Berlin before and after the Nazi seizure of power until they relocated to Bucharest in 1936.
-The Zissu estate in Grunewald was confiscated by Nazi Germany.
+Zissu and his wife lived in Berlin before and after the Nazi seizure of power.
+In December 1934, they received a visit from Nae Ionescu's son, Radu, who found the senior couple to be glib, and described Rachel as "ugly".
+As the same Ionescu reports, Theodore had been "suddenly forgotten" by all his German friends, and no longer wished to spend time in Berlin.
+He had been sent to live in England, taking a law degree from Trinity College, Cambridge.
+His parents finally relocated to Bucharest in 1936, upon which their estate in Grunewald was confiscated by Nazi Germany.
+Describing Zissu as stingy, Mihail Sevastos noted that his economizing was for nothing, and that Zissu escaped Adolf Hitler "only with the clothes on his back."
 Abraham and Rachel took up residence on Lascăr Catargiu Boulevard, Dorobanți.
 Later, their home was in west-central Bucharest, on Aurel Vlaicu Street.
 From 1937 to 1944, under a series of increasingly authoritarian regimes which reintroduced antisemitic laws, Zissu had no literary occupation, being banned from journalism and writing.
 The Siguranța secret police followed his contacts with both Nae Ionescu and the Renașterea Noastră group, and monitored his correspondence with Roll, who had become Integral's communist poet.

+With a self-coup in February 1938, King Carol II established the National Renaissance Front.
+It dissolved all opposition groups, ending Zissu's tenure as honorary president of the Jewish Party.
+Jewish representation was reduced to one seat in the Senate, automatically assigned to the Chief Rabbi.
+Zissu had become a leading critic of Rabbinic Judaism, and therefore questioned this arrangement.
+With articles in the communitarian journal Cuvântul Evreesc, he suggested that Judaism did not fit a religious definition—and that rabbis did not represent anyone; his verdict was positively quoted by the antisemitic publication Porunca Vremii, which proposed that Zissu himself needed to be made Chief Rabbi.
+His old associates at Hasmonaea were upset by his overarching anticlericalism, suggesting that it relied on mistranslated portions of the Torah.